ZackFra/Salesforce-Moxygen/README.md

 # Mock SOQL Database

-Under the hood, a mock SOQL lexer and parser is used to handle queries.
+Under the hood, a mock SOQL parser is used to handle queries.
 It can be instantiated on its own as shown below.

 ## Example
 ```